ciphermenial/ciphermenial.github.io/_posts/2026-08-06-xibo-manual-install.md

 You can now browse to the server at the location you configured in the xibo-cms.conf.
 You will need to point it at the database and use the password you created earlier.
 You can use most defaults as you go through the rest of the configuration.

+### Web UI Configuration

+Connect to the server in a web browser.

+Sign in with the default admin username and password which is xibo_admin and password.

+#### Change Admin Password

+1. Click on the user icon in the top right that says **XI**.
+2. Click the pencil/edit icon.
+3. Enter old and new password.
+4. Click Save.

+#### Configure Library Location

+1. Click on Administration on the menu.
+2. Select Settings.
+3. Enter `/var/lib/xibo-cms`{: .filepath} into the Library Location field.
+4. Create a random Secret Key for adding Players.

 ## Upgrading

 ### Backup